-Your uterus shifts upwards about now, so the pressure on your bladder won’t be so bad.
+Your uterus shifts upwards about now, relieving the pressure on your bladder.
 For a little while at least, you probably won’t need to go to the toilet so often.

-You might notice brown patches on your face or neck.
+You might notice darker patches of skin on your face or neck.
 This is called ‘chloasma’ (or the ‘mask of pregnancy’), and it’s normal.
-Also normal is the linea nigra, a brown line that shows up on the skin of your belly, running from your belly button to your pubic area.
+Also normal is the linea nigra, a darker line that shows up on the skin of your belly, running from your belly button to your pubic area.
 You might see it now or later in your pregnancy.
 Chloasma and the linea nigra are caused by hormonal changes that increase the amount of melanin in your body.

 Why antenatal appointments matter